Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Viewing Table Rock Mountain and More from Hawksbill Mountain.

 You can group Table Rock together with Hawksbill since they’re on the same road.
-It’s another five miles to reach Table Rock Mountain and the road has quite a few bumps along the way.
+It’s another five miles to reach Table Rock Mountain, and the road has several bumps along the way.

 The hike is sometimes steep and 2.2 miles round-trip.
 You’ll be treated to views of the Gorge from the top.
 Table Rock is also popular for rock climbing.